delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 # BG3 Monk Wanderer Subclass (WIP)
 A homebrew monk subclass that is something like a cross between historical shinobi and yamabushi.
-Said another way, it's like a "ranger monk" or "druid monk."
+Said another way, it's like a 'ranger monk' or 'druid monk.'
 It is very ki-hungry, and is designed to require a bit more planning to play optimally than the other monk subclasses.
+I recommend making characters with this subclass into the party's chief item user – scrolls, grenades, wands, etc. – since it is much more control-oriented in combat than the base 3 subclasses.

 I made the Wanderer because I wanted a monk subclass with a more nature-oriented flavor.
 It currently uses the old icon for the Samurai subclass (Bonnaventura) as a placeholder.
 The initial build was made using Way of the Kensei (YuukaYunna) as the initial template.